 Statistics are based on a total of 2 compliance outcomes for the period between 1 April 2019 to 31 March 2020 Failure to comply with our recommendations is rare.
 An authority with a compliance rate below 100% should scrutinise those complaints where it failed to comply and identify any learning.
-Satisfactory remedies provided by the authority satisfactory remedy decisions Statistics are based on a total of 9 detailed investigations for the period between 1 April 2019 to 31 March 2020
+Satisfactory remedies provided by the authority

 In 0% of upheld cases we found the authority had provided a satisfactory remedy before the complaint reached the Ombudsman.
-This compares to an average of 11% in similar authorities.
+This compares to an average of 20% in similar authorities.